 Shakti associated with this Chakra is: Kakini Shaktiâ€‹

 Practices for The Heart Chakra:

-1. Asanas (yogic postures) - Asana is defined as "posture" and its literal meaning is "seat."
+1. Asanas (yogic postures) - Asana are defined as "posture" and their literal meaning is "seat."
 Asanas greatly stimulate and influence the functioning of the endocrine system.
 The following asanas are useful in awakening heart chakra: shalabhasana, dhanurasana, matsyasana, gomukhasana, kandharasana, baddha padmasana, sarpasana, supta vajrasana, and sirshasana.

 2. Bhramari Pranayama - Bhramar means "humming bee" and pranayama means "restraint of the prana or breath."
 Bhramari pranayama is a breathing practice in which a soft "humming-bee" sound is produced during exhalation to stimulate the heart chakra.

 3. Ajapa Japa - Japa means recitation.
-Japa are of two kinds; written japa and japa done by recitation of a mantra.
-The letter A in front of the word japa means "without."
-Thus, ajapa-japa is the practice of japa without the mental effort normally needed to repeat the mantra.
-Ajapa-japa means constant awareness and, in this state, the mantra "repeats itself" in the mind.
+Japa is of two kinds; written Japa and Japa done by the recitation of a mantra.
+The letter A in front of the word Japa means "without."
+Thus, ajapa-Japa is the practice of Japa without the mental effort normally needed to repeat the mantra.
+Ajapa-Japa means constant awareness and, in this state, the mantra "repeats itself" in the mind.